 1. Teaching and learning 2.
 Well-being, care, support and guidance 3.
-Leading and improving How effectively the college supports the learning of all learners in terms of: How effectively the college supports the wellbeing of all learners in terms of: How effective leadership and management is in terms of: 1.1 How well learners develop their knowledge, skills and understanding 2.1 The impact on learners' well-being and personal development 3.1 Strategic direction and operational management 1.2 Learners' attitudes to learning 2.2 The effectiveness of safeguarding practices and the safeguarding culture 3.2 Self-evaluation and improvement 1.3 The quality of learning experiences, teaching and assessment 2.3 The effectiveness of learner support, advice and guidance to help learners develop as individuals 3.3 Provision planning and oversight3.4 Workforce development and professional learning
+Leading and improving How effectively the college supports the learning of all learners in terms of: How effectively the college supports the well-being of all learners in terms of: How effective leadership and management is in terms of: 1.1 How well learners develop their knowledge, skills and understanding 2.1 The impact on learners' well-being and personal development 3.1 Strategic direction and operational management 1.2 Learners' attitudes to learning1.3 The quality of learning experiences, teaching and assessment 2.2 The effectiveness of learner support, advice and guidance to help learners develop as individuals 3.2 Self-evaluation and improvement3.3 Provision planning and oversight 2.3 The effectiveness of safeguarding practices and the safeguarding culture 3.4 Workforce development and professional learning